 Practical assessment takes place throughout the programme and there is a number of theory online tests.

-Upon completion of the qualification and depending on the grades achieved, learners may wish to progress on to further study, such as:
+Upon completion of the qualification - and depending on the grades achieved - students may wish to progress to further study, such as:

 (This qualification is on the Department of Education headline performance measures in the technical award category).